What paperwork do I need to file for probate?

 Affidavit of assets and liabilities (form P10 or P11), which sets out all the estate assets and liabilities.

-The original will, or if it doesn't exist, a copy of the will.
+The original will (and two copies) — or if the original doesn't exist, a copy of the will together with evidence that it's the valid will.

 A certificate of wills search, which you can get these by searching the wills registry.